facebookresearch/sam2/README.md

 ## Latest updates

+**12/11/2024 -- full model compilation for a major VOS speedup and a new `SAM2VideoPredictor` to better handle multi-object tracking**

+- We now support `torch.compile` of the entire SAM 2 model on videos, which can be turned on by setting `vos_optimized=True` in `build_sam2_video_predictor`, leading to a major speedup for VOS inference.
+- We update the implementation of `SAM2VideoPredictor` to support independent per-object inference, allowing us to relax the assumption of prompting for multi-object tracking and adding new objects after tracking starts.
+- See [`RELEASE_NOTES.md`](RELEASE_NOTES.md) for full details.

 **09/30/2024 -- SAM 2.1 Developer Suite (new checkpoints, training code, web demo) is released**

 - A new suite of improved model checkpoints (denoted as **SAM 2.1**) are released.
 See [Model Description](#model-description) for details.